Daytona Beach Bandshell: History

 A local city orchestra, under Everett Allyn Moses, began in 1947.
 They gave summer concerts in the Bandshell and winter concerts at the city recreation hall.
 Moses also organized a Junior Orchestra.
 William P. Schueler became the director of both orchestras after Moses retired in 1952.

-The bandshell, with the ocean for a backdrop, served as the site of an Oct.
-5, 1992, campaign rally attended by presidential candidate Bill Clinton and running mate Al Gore and their wives, one of several stops during their cross-state bus tour through Florida a month before the 1992 election.
+The bandshell, with the ocean for a backdrop, served as the site of an October 5, 1992, campaign rally attended by presidential candidate Bill Clinton and running mate Al Gore and their wives, one of several stops during their cross-state bus tour through Florida a month before the 1992 election.
 The capacity is 5,000.

-MTV Spring Break used to hold concerts at the Bandshell in Daytona.
+MTV Spring Break has held concerts at the Bandshell in Daytona.
 In 1987, Crowded House, The Fixx, and Blink-182 are among the acts to have played at the venue as part of the events.